-The Group's Sustainable Agriculture Policy applies to all of IndoAgri's operating units, plasma smallholders and third-party CPO suppliers.
-The Policy sets out how the Group achieves responsible and traceable supplies, taking into consideration the risks and opportunities arising from the ESG factors, as well as interactions with different stakeholder groups.
+The Sustainable Agriculture Policy applies to all IndoAgri's operating units, plasma smallholders and third-party CPO suppliers.
+It sets out how the Group achieves responsible and traceable supplies, taking into consideration the risks and opportunities arising from the ESG factors, as well as interactions with different stakeholder groups.